Undergraduate Student Orientation

 Monday, August 26th, 2019 - Wednesday, August 28th, 2019

 - ALL new undergraduate students must attend New Student Orientation, including new first-year and transfer students

 **a more detailed schedule will be available beginning in August

 Visit New Undergraduate Students for more information about registration, campus living, and a new student checklist.
 Make sure to utilize the checklist to ensure a smooth transition to NYU and the School of Engineering!

 Don't forget to submit your photo for your NYU ID.

-All new NYU students, including Tandon students, are invited to participate in NYU Welcome Week at the start of the Spring semester each year!
+All new NYU students, including Tandon students, are invited to participate in NYU Welcome Week at the start of the fall semester each year!
 There are plenty of entertaining and informative programs throughout the week — visit the List of Events page to learn more.

 Make sure to check out all of the fun and informative programs that are happening right here in Brooklyn, too!
 We have a host of events and programs that compliment what happens at Washington Square and showcase our own unique school spirit.
 Annual events such as Brooklyn Bash, Club Fest, and the Tandon Kickoff are hosted in Brooklyn each year and are open to all NYU students!

 All International students are REQUIRED to attend International Student Orientation with the Office of Global Services (OGS).
 Check out the OGS website for more information.
 The international student orientation date for Fall 2019 will be announced soon.